 For a more fantasy, fashion portrait you should go with watercolor imitation, staining or tiling techniques.

-Working with colors always start with covering a larger area with a mid-tone and then gradually add lighter elements or dark shadows and more highlights.
-Wet round brush helps a lot with it.
+Working with colors always starts with covering a larger area with a mid-tone and then gradually add lighter elements or dark shadows and more highlights.
+A wet round brush helps a lot with it.

 I saw that some cheaper gouache tend to dry darker if diluted with water like watercolor paints, so test your paint set and make swatches before painting a portrait!